Case Study· 10 min read· Updated April 8, 2026

 How long did the rebuild take?

-Seven weeks from kick-off to launch: 1 week of audit and Arabic UX research, 2 weeks of design and component work, 2 weeks of payment integration, 1 week of SEO and migration, then 1 week of launch and monitoring.
+Seven weeks from kick-off to launch: 1 week of audit and UX research, 2 weeks of design and component work, 2 weeks of payment integration, 1 week of SEO and migration, then 1 week of launch and monitoring.
 The 200+ monthly orders milestone was reached around month 6 — it took ongoing SEO and conversion optimisation work, not just the initial rebuild.

 Want results like this for your online store?